projectchrono/chrono/doxygen/documentation/installation/module_python_installation.md

 - To **build** this module:
     - you must have [Python](http://www.python.org) installed,
     - you must have the [SWIG](http://www.swig.org/) wrapper generator installed.
 On the Mac type <tt>brew install swig</tt>.
+    - if you want to use cascade, you also need to have OpenCascade-7.4.0 and pythonocc-core-7.4.1 (no typo!) built and installed before configuring and building Chrono.

 <div class="ce-warning">
 Building PyChrono requires SWIG version **4.0.0* or newer.